Myrtle–Wyckoff Avenues station: BMT Canarsie Line platform

-The Myrtle–Wyckoff Avenues station on the BMT Canarsie Line (originally named Myrtle Avenue station) is an underground local station has two tracks with an island platform.
+The Myrtle–Wyckoff Avenues station on the BMT Canarsie Line (originally named Myrtle Avenue station) is an underground station has two tracks with an island platform.
 Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 A mosaic band is set at eye level, rather than high up on the wall, with brick red, yellow, tan and light blue offset by indigo and maroon.
 Unlike other Canarsie Line island platform stations, there are no visible girders in the walls.
 The ceiling is also lower than those at the other island platform stations.
 For most of the distance between here and Wilson Avenue, the Canarsie-bound side is located in Brooklyn, while the Manhattan-bound side is in Queens.

 South of this station there is a third track for layups or storage, which is also used for trains terminating here.